MiltonGreat/Inventory-Optimization/README.md

 This project aims to create a reinforcement learning (RL) model to optimize stock levels for a warehouse.
 The objective is to balance carrying costs and out-of-stock risks by training an RL agent to interact with a warehouse environment and make optimal stock-level decisions.

 The agent is trained using a Deep Q-Network (DQN) to manage inventory by adjusting stock levels based on demand, penalties for stockouts, and carrying costs.
-The environment simulates the dynamics of a warehouse inventory system
+The environment simulates the dynamics of a warehouse inventory system.

 ## Dataset